-- The Manic Street Preachers song "The Love of Richard Nixon" takes a very sympathetic look at Nixon's life and career, pointing out some of the positive achievements of his presidency, all inevitably overshadowed by the Watergate Scandal.
+- The Manic Street Preachers song "The Love of Richard Nixon" takes an unusually sympathetic look at Nixon's life and career, pointing out some of the positive achievements of his presidency, all inevitably overshadowed by the Watergate Scandal.

 - There is a persistent urban legend that Nixon himself (who was a football fanatic and a good friend of Redskins coach George Allen) once called a play in the Washington-San Francisco 1971 NFC Playoff game.
 It was a Wide Receiver Reverse called on the opponent's 8 yard line (a terrible place to do so) and lost 13 yards.